weannounce/Arrnounced/README.md

 ### Docker
 * You must provide `settings.cfg` in `/config`.
 This is also where logs and the database will be stored.
 * To access the web UI using bridged network the webui host in settings.cfg must be `0.0.0.0`.
-* As Arrnounced runs as a non-root user by deafult it is recommended to specify your own user to handle write access to `/config`.
+* As Arrnounced runs as a non-root user by default it is recommended to specify your own user to handle write access to `/config`.

 ```bash
 # Default example